 A Brooklyn friend of mine once spoke of hiring an old Italian contractor to work on his house.
 The man asked where he lived and when my friend replied, “Carroll Gardens” the contractor laughed dismissively and corrected him, “It’s all South Brooklyn.”
+And Court Street is a big part of it, at least for me…This post is a short guide to this wonderful place.

 What was once known as South Brooklyn is actually in the northwest portion of the borough.
 The name comes from its location south of Atlantic Avenue.
 This is all ancient history for a relative newcomer like me.
 By the time I arrived and took a sublet in Carroll Gardens, Smith Street was several years into its transformation as Restaurant Row, hip enough to be mentioned in Jonathan Franzen’s “The Corrections” and attracting emerging Manhattan chefs left and right.
 Even as a newcomer, I sensed something decidedly un-Brooklyn about the street’s new incarnation and – perhaps because of a subconscious desire to be closer to my California roots – I found myself wandering a short distance west to Court Street.